-Management's Discussion and Analysis for the Three and Nine Months Ended March 31, 2018
+Management's Discussion and Analysis for the Year Ended June 30, 2018

-The Management's Discussion and Analysis ("MD&A") of Northern Vertex Mining Corp. ("Northern Vertex" or the "Company"), has been prepared by management as of May 29, 2018 and provides information that management believes is relevant to assessing and understanding the financial condition of the Company and the results of its operations and cash flows for the three and nine months ended March 31, 2018.
-This MD&A provides information on the operations of the Company for the three and nine months ended March 31, 2018 and should be read in conjunction with the condensed interim consolidated financial statements and related notes thereto (the "Financial Statements"), as well as the audited annual consolidated financial statements for the year ended June 30, 2017, which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-All currency amounts are expressed in Canadian dollars, unless otherwise noted.
+The Management's Discussion and Analysis ("MD&A") of Northern Vertex Mining Corp. ("Northern Vertex" or the "Company"), has been prepared by management as of October 26, 2018 and provides information that management believes is relevant to assessing and understanding the financial condition of the Company and the results of its operations and cash flows for the fiscal year ended June 30, 2018.
+This MD&A provides information on the operations of the Company for the year ended June 30, 2018 and should be read in conjunction with the audited annual consolidated financial statements for the years ended June 30, 2018 and 2017 and related notes thereto (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+All currency amounts are expressed in Canadian dollars, and gold equivalents are calculated using gold and silver prices of \$1,200 and \$14 per ounce respectively, unless otherwise noted.